North Carolina man wrongfully imprisoned 24 years pardoned

 The NAACP had long pushed for Sharpe’s release over the years and urged Cooper to issue a pardon of innocence.
 In recent months, racial justice groups have demanded the governor grant Sharpe the clemency needed in order to apply for compensation for his wrongful conviction.
 They held vigils in front of Cooper’s state residence in downtown Raleigh for several weeks.

-The Rev. Anthony Spearman, president of the North Carolina NAACP, was among those who stood vigil outside the Governor’s Mansion pushing for a pardon.
-“This should have happened a long time ago,” he said.
+The Rev. Anthony Spearman, a longtime North Carolina NAACP leader who was among those who participated in a vigil outside the Governor’s Mansion pushing for a pardon, said, “This should have happened a long time ago.”

 Sharpe thanked Cooper but called out a criminal justice system he considers “corrupt.”
 He said he planned to celebrate Friday evening with his family and will continue to press for other inmates to receive justice.